tiodan81/sorts-of-sorts/README.md

-# Let's write some sorting functions!
+# JavaScript Sorting Algorithms

-Written in JavaScript.
+Wherein we implement some standard sorts in JavaScript.

 - bubble
 - insertion